If you return to work after retiring from NYSTRS, be aware it could impact your NYSTRS benefit.

 Sections 211 and 212 of the Retirement and Social Security Law govern NYS public employment by service retirees under age 65.
 The Section 212 earnings limit, determined by the State Legislature, is currently $30,000.
 Working under Section 211 requires your employer to obtain a waiver.

-You can find more information about post-retirement earnings, including the rules governing work as a consultant, in the pamphlet Working in Retirement and in the Retired Members' Handbook.
+You can find more information about post-retirement earnings, including the rules governing work as a consultant in the Retired Members' Handbook.

 Reporting Your Earnings

-If you work for a NYSTRS participating employer (including New York State public school districts, qualifying charter schools, the state Education Department, SUNY or state community colleges) you must provide your NYSTRS EmplID to your employer.
-Your annual earnings will be automatically reported to us.
+If you work for a NYSTRS-participating employer (including New York State public school districts, qualifying charter schools, the state Education Department, SUNY or state community colleges), you must provide your NYSTRS EmplID to your employer.
+In addition to your own reporting, NYSTRS-participating employers must report your earnings to us on a monthly basis.